 First, have all of the information on your business’s existing finances and debt.
 Discussing your company’s debt with a potential buyer is much more effective when it is clear what is being discussed.
 Transparency with a buyer on your business’s debt is vital to effective negotiation.

 The second thing you can do to negotiate your indebted business’s sale is to learn more about the different ways you can sell your business with debt.
-Learn about the difference between an asset sale of a business and a stock sale of a business.
+You can also learn about the difference between an asset sale of a business and a stock sale of a business.

 The last way to effectively negotiate the sale of your company with debt is to hire a professional business broker.